 APSO: Woman accused of stealing $36K from area business

-ASCENSION PARISH - Officials have arrested a woman accused of stealing nearly $40,000 from an area business.
+ASCENSION PARISH - Officials have arrested a woman accused of stealing thousands of dollars from an area business.

 According to the Ascension Parish Sheriff's Office, detectives began their investigation in December of 2018 after receiving reports of theft from company assets at an undisclosed business.